Kaire Kimsen

 Kaire Kimsen (born 13 March 1978) is an Estonian former footballer who played as a defender for the Estonia women's national team.

 Career

-Kimsen played for the Estonia national team 17 times between 1996 and 2002, playing alongside her older sister Kadri Kimsen on eight of those occasions.
+Kimsen played for the Estonia national team 17 times between 1996 and 2002, competing alongside her older sister Kadri Kimsen on eight of those occasions.
 Kaire and Kadri Kimsen were the first pair of sisters to represent the Estonian national football team.

 Personal life

 Her niece, Marie Heleen Lisette Kikkas, is also an Estonian international footballer and debuted in December 2020.